nmsaini/cfk-openshift-deploy/docker/README.md

 ```
 The checksum should be the value from the hash.txt file that was generated.
 If you are running this app in a different namespace, you can change the url to `http://plugin-downloader.*namespace*.svc:8080/...`

+Remember 💣 - you cannot mix locationType: confluentHub and locationType: url in the same Connect CR!
+You can either have one or the other but not both.